 Now, if your kid is just starting college, chances are you marveled in the changes time and technology have wrought.
 Every college I know of now has some sort of online portal where you can review your schedule and see which books you need.
 Most even have a one-button connection to the campus bookstore, where your student can opt to order online and pick up the packaged bundle once they get to campus (no muss, no fuss).
 It’s all a lot easier, but there are more options now, too.
 If your kid already bought their books this semester, that’s fine—this is just a quick-n-dirty guide to keep in mind, moving forward.

-Money-saving Options For Buying College Textbooks
+Money-saving Options for College Textbooks

 1) Ye Olde Campus Bookstore